 Arbitration is more informal than a lawsuit in court.
 Arbitration uses a neutral arbitrator or arbitrators instead of a judge or jury, and court review of an arbitration award is very limited.
 However, the arbitrator(s) can award the same damages and relief on an individual basis that a court can award to an individual.
 The arbitrator(s) also must follow the terms of this user agreement as a court would.
 All issues are for the arbitrator(s) to decide, except that issues relating to arbitrability, the scope or enforceability of this Agreement to Arbitrate, or the interpretation of the Prohibition of Class and Representative Actions and Non-Individualized Relief section above, shall be for a court of competent jurisdiction to decide.

-The arbitration will be conducted by the American Arbitration Association (referred to as the "AAA") under its rules and procedures, including the AAA's Consumer Arbitration Rules (as applicable), as modified by this Agreement to Arbitrate.
+The arbitration will be conducted by the American Arbitration Association (referred to as the "AAA") under its rules and procedures, as modified by this Agreement to Arbitrate.
+For all claims in which the value of the relief sought is \$10,000 or less, the AAA's Consumer Arbitration Rules, as modified by this Agreement to Arbitrate, shall apply without exception.
+For all other claims, the AAA's rules, including, as applicable, the AAA's Consumer Arbitration Rules, as modified by this Agreement to Arbitrate, shall apply.
 The AAA's rules are available at www.adr.org.
+In the event that the AAA is unavailable to administer the arbitration, another administrator will be selected by the parties or by the court.

 A party who intends to seek arbitration must first send the other party, by certified mail, a completed Notice of Dispute.
-You should send this notice to PayPal at: PayPal, Inc., Attn: Litigation Department, Re: Notice of Dispute, 2211 North First Street, San Jose, CA 95131.
+You should send this notice to PayPal at: PayPal, Inc., Attn: Legal Specialists, Re: Notice of Dispute, P.O.
+Box 45950, Omaha, NE 68145-0950.
 PayPal will send any notice to you to the address we have on file associated with your PayPal account; it is your responsibility to keep your address up to date.
-All information called for in the notice must be provided including a description of the nature and basis of the claims the party is asserting and the relief sought.
+To be valid, the Notice of Dispute must contain all information called for in the Notice of Dispute form, including the email address and phone number associated with your PayPal account, a description of the nature and basis of the claims you are asserting, and the specific relief sought.